Ivan McFarlin: Basketball career

 In 2011 Ivan returned to the Bendigo Braves.

 After spending 2012 playing in China, the Bendigo Braves announced that Ivan would be returning to play a third season with the Braves in 2013.

 Personal life

 McFarlin is the son of Delphine and Tyrone Powell McFarlin, of Missouri City, Texas.

 He currently lives in Stillwater, Oklahoma, the town of his college alma mater, Oklahoma State University, and assists the Oklahoma State basketball program.
 McFarlin also works part-time elsewhere.
 On May 22, 2019, McFarlin was named the head coach of the Ponca City Boys High School basketball team in Oklahoma.
+In 2023 McFarlin was named the head coach of the Agra High school and Middle School basketball team.